develeap/rds-logs-optimizer/README.md

 RDS Optimizer module is a solution that significantly reduces the cost of storing RDS database logs in AWS.

-Instead of CloudWatch, the module provides an alternative in a Lambda serverless function that sources database logs from an RDS DB instance (facilitated with MariaDB Audit Plugin - sutiable for MariaDB or MySQL only) and puts them into a designed S3 bucket, sorting them on a yearly, monthly, daily, and even hourly rate.
+Instead of CloudWatch, the module provides an alternative in a Lambda serverless function that sources database logs from an RDS DB instance (facilitated with MariaDB Audit Plugin - suitable for MariaDB or MySQL only) and puts them into a designed S3 bucket, sorting them on a yearly, monthly, daily, and even hourly rate.
 Lambda is triggered 4 times an hour (every 15 minutes), lambda run timestamps being saved in a DynamoDB table so as to make sure that only the latest logs are sourced and no logs are lost in the process.
 Finally, the sorted logs can be easily queried using Athena.

 As a result, thanks to the RDS Optimizer module, the overall costs of sourcing, keeping, and querying RDS DB instance audit logs can be decreased approximately tenfold.